Laxman-SM/ansible-bastion/README.md

 # create new Bastion environment

 The **Bastion** environment consists from dedicated VPC with several public subnets in different AWS availability zones.
-To configure number of subnets and Bastion cluster size, edit `group_vars/env.yaml` file.
-By default two environments are defined: **production** (default) and **develop**.
+To configure number of subnets and Bastion cluster size, edit `group_vars/all/env.yaml` file.
+By default two environments are defined: **production** and **develop** (default).
 To invoke Ansible playbook with different environment use the following commands:

 ```